auth0/docs/articles/architecture-scenarios/spa-api/part-2.md

 There are four application types in Auth0:
 - __Native App__ (used by mobile or desktop apps),
-- __Single Page Web App__,
+- __Single-Page Web App__,
 - __Regular Web App__ and
 - __Machine to Machine App__ (used by CLIs, Daemons, or services running on your backend).

-For this scenario we want to create a new Application for our SPA, hence we will use Single Page Application as the application type.
+For this scenario we want to create a new Application for our SPA, hence we will use Single-Page Application as the application type.

 To create a new Application, navigate to the [dashboard](${manage_url}) and click on the [Applications](${manage_url}/#/applications}) menu option on the left.
 Click the __+ Create Application__ button.

-Set a name for your Application (we will use `Timesheets SPA`) and select `Single Page Web App` as the type.
+Set a name for your Application (we will use `Timesheets SPA`) and select `Single-Page Web App` as the type.

 Click __Create__.